War Ina Babylon

-War Ina Babylon is an album by Max Romeo and Lee Perry's backing band The Upsetters, released in 1976.
+War Ina Babylon is a studio album by Max Romeo and Lee Perry's backing band the Upsetters, released in 1976.

-Along with The Heptones' Party Time and Junior Murvin's Police and Thieves, both released in 1977, this album is a part of what is referred to as Lee "Scratch" Perry-produced Black Ark "holy trinity".
+Along with the Heptones' Party Time and Junior Murvin's Police and Thieves, both released in 1977, this album is a part of what is referred to as Lee "Scratch" Perry-produced Black Ark "holy trinity".

 Track listing

 All tracks composed by Max Romeo and Lee "Scratch" Perry except where indicated.